rG223/PraFFL/README.md

 <img src="client.png" alt="client" width="800"/>

 # Acknowledgement
-Our implementation highly depends on https://github.com/yzeng58/Improving-Fairness-via-Federated-Learning/tree/main.
+Our implementation depends on https://github.com/yzeng58/Improving-Fairness-via-Federated-Learning/tree/main.

 # Installation Dependencies
 Our provide the packages file of our environment (requirement.txt), you can using the following command to download the environment: